atilasantos/s3-file-creation-python/README.md

 ```shell
 terraform apply -auto-approve
 ```
-4. Once all the infrastructure is deployed, execute the following command to configure the EKS cluster context inside your machine:
+4. Once all the infrastructure is deployed, execute the following command, in the repository root dir, to configure the EKS cluster context inside your machine:
 ```shell
 aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)
 ```